swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 ### API names

+We first considered "execute" as the base verb for the proposed new concept, but felt this wasn't appropriate since these trait types are not "the executor" of tests, they merely customize behavior and provide scope(s) for tests to run within.
+Also, the term "executor" has prior art in Swift Concurrency, and although that word is used in other contexts too, it may be helpful to avoid potential confusion with concurrency executors.

-We considered "run" as the base verb for the proposed new concept instead of "execute", which would imply the names `TestRunning`, `TestRunner`, `runner(for:testCase)`, and `run(_:for:testCase:)`.
+We also considered "run" as the base verb for the proposed new concept instead of "execute", which would imply the names `TestRunning`, `TestRunner`, `runner(for:testCase)`, and `run(_:for:testCase:)`.
 The word "run" is used in many other contexts related to testing though, such as the `Runner` SPI type and more casually to refer to a run which occurred of a test, in the past tense, so